cam-cambridge/creality-part-remover/README.md

 ![Automated 3D Printer Part Remover](media/assembly.png)

 An example g-code script is including for docking the printing head in the remover and dragging the removal system across the build surface to remove a part.
-This example is written for a Creality CR-20 Pro and may require modification.
+This example is written for a Creality CR-20 Pro running Marlin firmware v1.1.9 and may require modification.

 Here is a GIF showing the automatic removal system removing a printed Cali Cat test part in PLA as an illustrative example.